How to get to Hvar Island – FLIGHTS, FERRIES & CATAMARANS

 Before you can get to Hvar Island, you need to get to Croatia.

-You’re in for a longer journey, but we can assure you it will be worth it!
-Also, Croatia does have some direct flights from places like New York to Dubrovnik, so you can go from the Big Apple to the land of Game of Thrones in less than 9 hours.
+That said, Croatia already operates some direct seasonal services, including from New York to Dubrovnik, so you can go from the Big Apple to the land of Game of Thrones in less than 9 hours.
+From summer 2026, United Airlines will add a new seasonal direct route from Newark to Split, operating three times weekly.

 Driving into Croatia